Brishawon/WHSTechNotes/journal.md

 |  Fiona   |   Gado Gado   |	Creme Brulee|
 | Tobias |   Shrimp Ceviche     |	French Apple Cake|
 | Leanne|   	Beef Wellington     |	Raspberry Tiramisu	|

+# November 3, 2025

+the snap whas out of funding and it was one of the biggest deals ever. the tech could help people with ideas with your imagination. the challenges that might exist is try to get a team and make ideas of an product. i will make a disign that is pretty standard for a good shop. i think the snap will get improvement that can be good.